 Blood in the Urine (Hematuria)

 Blood in urine represents one of the most alarming visual symptoms.
 A cat’s urine may appear pink, red, or reddish-brown instead of normal yellow.
+Bloody urine is a serious symptom that should never be ignored, as it can indicate underlying conditions such as infections, stones, or obstructions.
 While some blood is visible to the naked eye, veterinarians can detect microscopic amounts through laboratory analysis.

 Any visible blood in the litter box warrants immediate veterinary attention.
+Some cats may be passing urine tinged with blood, which can be an early sign of infection or inflammation.
 This symptom indicates significant urinary tract inflammation or damage requiring professional diagnosis to determine the underlying cause.

 Pain and Vocalization During Urination